- 1 Why Is it Important to Recycle Water Filters?

 According to National Geographic, more than 90 percent of all plastics never reach a recycling center.
 It takes more than 400 years for plastics to decompose, and we have billions of tons of it sitting in landfills and polluting the oceans.
 Despite all this waste, companies produce more plastic faster than they ever have before.
 In fact, it only took 13 years to make half of all the plastic that exists on earth today.

-From an individual standpoint, recycling helps reduce the amount of containments you consume through food and water.
+From an individual standpoint, recycling helps reduce the number of containments you consume through food and water.
 So while you may have invested in a reverse osmosis or whole house water filter system, you need to ensure proper disposal of old filters.

 While water filters are a better alternative to buying so many plastic water bottles, you have to keep changing your filters.
 The main component of every filter is some form of plastic.